ahoereth/featured-video-plus/readme.txt

 2. Search for "Featured Video Plus", and click "Install Now" below the plugins name
 3. When the installation finished, click "Activate Plugin"

 The plugin is ready to go.
 Now edit your posts and add video links to the "Featured Video" box on the right!
+If you want to use Local Videos they need to be `mp4`, `webM` or `ogg/ogv`.
 If you want to change some settings have a look under Settings -> Media.

 == Changelog ==